-The complex mechanisms of how acupuncture work are still being discovered through modern day research.
+The complex mechanisms of how acupuncture work is still being discovered through modern-day research.
 However studies and clinical studies have suggested following theories

-Acupuncture's positive effects on pain is through it's action on pain signalling at the interaction and integration site of neurons and ion channels.
+Acupuncture's positive effects on pain are through its action on pain signalling at the interaction and integration site of neurons and ion channels.
 It is also seen to activate the central descending inhibition pathways and recruit a variety of biochemical analgesics including opioids, 5-HT, and NMDA. ¹

 Through ultrasound and MRI imaging acupuncture has been seen to affect blood flow peripherally and within the brain.² ³

 There is an ongoing effort for scientists to understand the specific mechanisms.
-However I have personally seen and continue to see the overwhelming positive effects of acupuncture in my patients.
+However, I have personally seen and continue to see the overwhelmingly positive effects of acupuncture in my patients.
 Individuals receiving treatment have experienced improvements in digestion, decrease in pain and inflammation, stress relief, rebalancing of hormones and the improvement of general well being.

 Does acupuncture hurt?

 This is one of the greatest barriers preventing people from getting acupuncture.
-Understandably so, I agree that there is nothing appealing about getting poked with needles.
+Understandably so, I agree that nothing is appealing about getting poked with needles.
 However, the more significant issue is how pain, illness or dysfunction can negatively impact someone's life.
-Most people who come to see me are usually at their wits end and they often mention that the benefits of treatment far outweigh the slight or temporary discomfort they feel.
-In saying that the discomfort is completely variable and it depends on the practitioner, the needling technique, where the points are, and of course the sensitivity of the individual.
+Most people who come to see me are usually at their wit's end and they often mention that the benefits of treatment far outweigh the temporary discomfort they feel.
+The discomfort is completely variable.
+It depends on the practitioner, the needling technique, where the points are, and of course the sensitivity of the individual.
 I try and avoid saying that acupuncture is painless because pain is relative and varies enormously with individuals.

 However, I adopt gentle needling techniques and personally believe that ultimately making sure each individual is comfortable and relaxed during the session is much more conducive to healing.

 You may feel nothing.
 You may feel a tingling or prickling sensation at the site of the needle.
 You may feel pressure or buzzing.
 You may feel a zing that connects one point to another momentarily.
-You may feel warmth that spreads from the needle site.
-These are all normal sensations and most of my patients are able to doze off during treatment.
+You may feel a warmth that spreads from the needle site.
+These are all normal sensations and most of my patients can doze off during treatment.

 What does a session with me look like?